Why LinkedIn continually restricts its service

 Why ask why

-LinkedIn has been restricting, limiting, and preventing various uses of its service for about four years or so now.
+LinkedIn has been significantly restricting, limiting, and preventing various uses of its service since 2004 (or so), not long after its beginning.
 See LinkedInSurprises .
-Many of the top LinkedIn users from a few years ago are long gone because of such cutbacks.
+Many of the top LinkedIn users are long gone because of such cutbacks.
 And LinkedIn was happy to see them go.
-If this is your first time, just wait a while.
+If you're a new user or haven't seen this, just wait a while.

 Every few months when there is a new restriction there is a cry from members.
 Am I the only one upset?
 Why do they do it?
 Why don’t they give more notice?
 Why don’t they get community feedback first?
 What can I do about it?